Chondrule: Abundance and size

 Different kinds of the stony, non-metallic meteorites called chondrites contain different fractions of chondrules (see table below).
 In general, carbonaceous chondrites contain the smallest percentage (by volume) of chondrules, including the CI chondrites which, paradoxically, do not contain any chondrules despite their designation as chondrites, whereas ordinary and enstatite chondrites contain the most.
-Because ordinary chondrites represent 80% of the meteorites that fall to earth, and because ordinary chondrites contain 60-80% chondrules, it follows that most of the meteoritic material that falls on earth (excluding dust) is made up of chondrules.
+Because ordinary chondrites represent 80% of the meteorites that fall to earth, and because ordinary chondrites contain 60–80% chondrules, it follows that (excluding dust) most of the meteoritic material that falls on earth is made up of chondrules.

 Chondrules can range in diameter from just a few micrometers to over 1 cm.
 Again, different kinds of chondrites contain different ranges of chondrule sizes: they are smallest in CH, CM, and CO chondrites (see meteorite classification), moderately large in CR, CV, L, LL, and R chondrites, and largest in some CB chondrites (see table).
 Other chondrite groups are intermediate between these.